yorkie/node-stream-simplify/readme.md

 # node-stream-simplify

-little utility for simplifying your stream, programming more like callback style.
+Little utility for simplifying your stream, programming more like callback style.

 Sometimes, you just wanna send a simple net data to the service, then you provide a callback that receive the data.
 This module could help you to do then.